DeadNumbers/photobygeo.py/README.md

 TIME_INCREMENT = 60*60*24
 ```

-If you want to parse instagram, you should set **INSTAGRAM_ACCESS_TOKE**.
+If you want to parse instagram, you should set **INSTAGRAM_ACCESS_TOKEN**.
 Without access_token program parses VK only.

 All results saves to HTML file.